 The Blazor Tab component manages additional tabs efficiently using scrollable tabs when there are a greater number of tabs than can be shown.
 This simplifies the design and aligns the tabs in a single line.
 Users can swipe left or right over the tab header area to scroll and make clearly visible the out-of-sight tabs in mobile devices.

 The pop-up mode is another type of overflow mode in which a pop-up holds the additional tabs when there are a greater number of tabs than can be shown.
 You can view the out-of-sight tabs by exploring the pop-up mode.

 Users can nest one tab within another tab to design a complex layout.

 The tab bar has good visual representation for segregating active tabs and inactive tabs.
 It has a large interaction area for navigation in mobile tab view.
 The tab headers can be icons, plain text, or both.
 The position of the icons can also be changed to the left, right, top, and bottom inside tab headers.

 A row of tabs can be aligned horizontally on the top or bottom of the tab content to make a top-to-bottom or bottom-to-top hierarchy in a tab bar.

 Users can configure the Remove button for each tab or specific tabs to remove them dynamically.

 Navigate among tabs with nice, built-in animation effects (e.g., slide animation) when you click or tap a tab.
 The tab navigation happens on swiping within the content or tapping a tab header in a mobile tab view.

 The easy-to-use Blazor Tab component design forms wizard-like applications that are used to perform multi-step processes.

-The Blazor Tab component has several built-in themes such as Material, Bootstrap, Fabric (Office 365), and high contrast.
+The Blazor Tab control has several built-in themes such as Material, Bootstrap, Fabric (Office 365), and high contrast.
 They help to design material tabs, bootstrap tabs, etc. The users can customize any one of these built-in themes or create new themes to achieve their own desired look and feel, either by simply overriding SASS variables or using our Theme Studio application.